 Although the Company does not specify a maximum redemption threshold, its Amended and Restated Articles of Incorporation provides that in no event will the Company redeem its public shares in an amount that would cause its shareholders’ equity to be less than $5,000,001.
 The Company recognizes changes in the redemption value immediately as they occur and adjusts the carrying value of the redeemable common stock to equal its redemption value at the end of each reporting period.
 Increases or decreases in the carrying amount of redeemable common stock shall be affected by charges against paid-in capital.
 Accordingly, 3,853,606 and 3,893,357 shares of common stock sold in the offering are classified outside of permanent equity at redemption value as of June 30, 2012 and December 31, 2011, respectively.

 Basic and Diluted Loss per Share

-Basic loss per share is computed by dividing net income by the weighted-average number of ordinary shares outstanding during the period.
+Basic loss per share is computed by dividing net loss by the weighted-average number of ordinary shares outstanding during the period.
 Diluted loss per share is computed similarly to basic loss per share except that the denominator is increased to include the number of additional ordinary shares that would have been outstanding if the potential ordinary shares had been issued and if the additional ordinary shares were dilutive.
-For the nine months ended September 30, 2012 and the period from January 18, 2010 (inception) to September 30, 2012, 8,966,667 warrants to purchase ordinary shares have been excluded from the computation of potentially dilutive securities as they are antidilutive.
+For the six months ended June 30, 2012 and the period from January 18, 2010 (inception) to June 30, 2012, 8,966,667 warrants to purchase ordinary shares have been excluded from the computation of potentially dilutive securities as they are antidilutive.